yixinyi/VARforPT/README.md

 See **interestRate.R**, where the European short-term interest rate (or Euribor) is studied.

 ### VAR(1) ###
-A VAR(1) model is fitted using the **vars** package, to the available historical time series for the variables: GDP, unemployment and interest rate, for Portugal.
+A VAR(1) model with linear trend is fitted using the **vars** package, to the available historical time series for the variables: GDP, unemployment and interest rate, for Portugal.
 It is done in **varPT.R**, where I also use my own Monte Carlo sampling function to simulate the future evolution.
 However, this differs from the result from the **predict** function in **vars**.

 The fit suggests that the interest rate depends very little on the other variables, hence, we can think of it being a cause.
 This can be justified as interest rates reacting earlier to the recession.